ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - **Ethereum sign request**

-An Ethereum transaction is uniquely identified through the URI format `bc-coin://secp256k1/60`, and every EVM blockchains by adding their chain ID as subtype in the URI format (e.g. `bc-coin://137.secp256k1/60` for Polygon).
-This information is shared in `crypto-coin-identity` UR type.
+An Ethereum transaction is uniquely identified thanks to the information shared in `crypto-coin-identity` UR type, i.e. secp256k1 as elliptic curve, 60 as coin type and chain ID as subtype to identify the EVM chain (e.g. 1 for Ethereum).

 Several fields are required for requesting the signature of an Ethereum transaction: